19hours/sg-statutes/Acts/Community Mediation Centres Act.md

 (a) where a body corporate is a party to a mediation session — an officer of the body corporate;

-(b) where a corporation that is a body corporate constituted under section 33 of the Land Titles (Strata) Act (Cap.
+(b) where a corporation that is a body corporate constituted under section 10A of the Land Titles (Strata) Act (Cap.
 158) is a party to a mediation session — a council or committee member or its managing agent;

 (c) where a statutory body is a party to a mediation session — an officer of the statutory body; or

-(d) where a society registered under section 4 of the Societies Act (Cap.
+(d) where a society registered under section 4 or 4A of the Societies Act (Cap.
 311) is a party to a mediation session — an officer of the society as defined in section 2 of that Act,

 from representing that company, corporation, body corporate or society, as the case may be.